FERPA

 FERPA Forms

-- Authorization and Consent to Release Education Records - Paper forms are no longer utilized for Release of Education Information.
-Students must set up Authorized User(s) on their my.stetson/OneStop account.
-Please email [email protected] with any questions.
+Authorization and Consent to Release Education Records - Students must set up Authorized User(s) on their My.Stetson Dashboard.

 Request For Records from Third Party